Special Needs Pets

 Cat scratching behavior

-It may take a few visits before your departure for Shannon to work with your pet to ensure they are comfortable with their care while you are away.
-We do not charge extra for the care of these pets unless extra time beyond the standard stop-by or overnight averages is exceeded or necessary.
+It may take a few visits before your departure for pet-sitters to work with your pet to ensure they are comfortable with their care while you are away.
+They do not charge extra for the care of these pets unless extra time beyond the standard stop-by or overnight averages is exceeded or necessary.
 The initial consultation, as always, is free.
 Any additional visits to your home after the initial consultation to meet with you or work with your pets are subject to the standard stop-by rate.

 Requirements for Pet Owners

-Shannon is only willing to work with a pet and its owner under the following circumstances:
+Pet-Sitters are only willing to work with a pet and its owner under the following circumstances:

 • The pet owner MUST be willing to acknowledge, accept, and work to improve or properly care for their pet’s “Special Needs.”